- Baiba Skride,

 Xavier de Maistre belongs to an elite category of soloists who are redefining what is possible with their instrument.
 Aside from commissions from composers such as Kaija Saariaho, he performs works like Smetana’s “Ma Vlast" with breathtaking precision, presenting masterful arrangements of works that are usually played by an entire orchestra.
 The interpretation of these works, that few harpists before him have even considered playing, has contributed to his reputation as one of the most creative and extraordinary musicians of his generation.

 Xavier de Maistre has appeared with major orchestras under the direction of such eminent con-ductors as Bertrand de Billy, Lionel Bringuier, Daniele Gatti, Mirga Gražinytė-Tyla, Daniel Harding, Kristjan Järvi, Philippe Jordan, Riccardo Muti, Andrés Orozco-Estrada, André Previn, Sir Simon Rattle and Yuri Temirkanov.
-He performs at many leading international festivals, including Schleswig-Holstein Music Festival, Salzburg Festival, Budapest Spring Festival and Mostly Mozart in New York.
-He collaborates with such chamber music partners as Diana Damrau, Magali Mosnier, Daniel Müller-Schott, Baiba Skride and Arabella Steinbacher.
+He performs at many leading international festivals, including Schleswig-Holstein Musik Festival, Salzburg Festival, Budapest Spring Festival and Mostly Mozart in New York.
+He collaborates with such chamber music partners as Diana Damrau, Daniel Müller-Schott and Baiba Skride.

 De Maistre has an exclusive recording contract with Sony Music.
 Releases have included music by Haydn, Rodrigo, Ginastera and Debussy – the latter for which he was awarded the Echo Klassik Award 2009 as “Instrumentalist of the Year”.
-In 2012 “Notte Veneziana” was released and entered the top ten in the classical music charts.
-Most recent releases include a DVD with Diana Damrau and a CD recording of Mozart piano concertos arranged for harp.
-In spring 2015, “Moldau – The Romantic Album” was released, a recital CD featuring Slavonic repertoire, which received high critical acclaim.
+In 2012 his album “Notte Veneziana” entered the top ten in the classical music charts.
+His most recent releases include a DVD with Diana Damrau and a CD recording of Mozart piano concertos arranged for harp.
+In 2015 “Moldau – The Romantic Album”, a recital CD featuring Slavonic repertoire received high critical acclaim.
 "La Harpe Reine" with Les Arts Florissants and William Christie was released in October 2016 (harmonia mundi).
 A new solo CD with Spanish repertoire will be available in spring 2018 (Sony).